vis-kid/previewer/_posts/2016-11-10-SOLID-Ruby-Fundamentals-01.md

 ## Code Quality

-For senior software writers, the ease of being able to change code when the requirements necessitate that, is one of their highest metric to assess code quality.
-They have seen all kinds of trends and cool new stuff.
-What they often look out for is simplicity and elegance.
-Code that has adaptability built in is a good indicator of a software writer that aims to produce quality software—not only quick fixes that cater to short-term needs only.
+For senior software writers, the ease of being able to change code when the requirements necessitate it, is one of their highest metrics to assess code quality.
+They have seen all kinds of trends and cool new stuff but what they often look out for is simplicity and elegance.
+Code that has adaptability built in is a good indicator of a software writer that aims to produce quality software—not only quick fixes that cater to short-term needs.

 ## Downloading Context